mstahv/intellijwebinar/README.md

 # A simple Java EE + Vaadin project setup

 A simple project setup example for Vaadin + IntelliJ IDEA webinar.
+The actual application just reads data from EJB and displays that in a chart.

 ### To open the project to your IDE: